Malaysia expands China traveller ban as coronavirus spreads

 The restriction will be imposed on all tourists regardless of nationality who have visited Hubei, Zhejiang and Jiangsu, she added.

-Malaysia has reported 17 confirmed cases of the coronavirus as of Sunday, two of which had been discharged after making a recovery.
+Malaysia has reported 17 confirmed cases of the coronavirus as of Sunday, three of which had been discharged after making a recovery.

 Twelve of the confirmed cases are Chinese nationals, while the rest are Malaysians, Dr Noor Hisham Abdullah, the director general of health at the country’s Ministry of Health, said in a statement on Sunday.